Skip to content

 Mucosal vaccines go directly into the mucosal tissue where infection begins – for example, intranasally or via tablets.
 If they could induce strong enough mucosal immunity, such vaccines could reduce the risk of infection and transmission.
 That’s often called “sterilizing” immunity.

 Development of these vaccines has just received a massive boost.
 A global consortium is being funded to develop and then run human challenge trials of intranasal or inhaled vaccines in a program called MusiCC.
 A human challenge trial – where participants are quarantined and deliberately infected in that controlled environment – could find out quickly and definitively establish whether or not particular vaccines can prevent infection and transmission.
 If very effective vaccines are tested in this program, it would vault them rapidly through development stages that could otherwise take years.
+(I wrote about some of my thoughts on the ethics of this kind of study in my April newsletter.)

 As well, the US Government’s Project NextGen is calling for interest in developing and/or supporting oral Covid vaccines.
 This pair of new initiatives kick off this month’s update.